searabbitx/fingermonkey/README.md

 git ls-tree -r <tag>
 ```

-4. Finally, fingermonkey will display 10 tags with the highest number of matching blobs
+4. Finally, fingermonkey will display 10 tags with the highest number of matching blobs.

 ## Usage